GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ### Step 4: Update Route with Template

-The next step to display our web page will now be to udpate the `routes.py` file to point at _index.html_.
+The next step to display our web page will now be to update the `routes.py` file to render the template _index.html_.

 ![Render index template](/images/flask_templates/render_index_template.png)